 SS Ayrfield floating forest

 A brief history of SS Ayrfield can be found on a large metal plaque at Shipwreck Point which is located about a five-minute walk from the shipwreck.
 The 1,140-tonne steamship was originally built in 1911 and registered in Sydney in 1912.
 During WWII, it was used by the government to transport supplies to American troops in the Pacific region.
 It was brought to Homebush Bay in 1972 to be broken up and discarded.
+You can find the remains of this shipwreck close to the shore and it can be spotted from land.

 How to get there